mark-watson/haskell_book/manuscript/section3.md

 The project **knowledge_graph_creator** helps to automate the process of creating Knowledge Graphs from raw text input and generates data for both the Neo4J open source graph database as well as RDF data for use in semantic web and linked data applications.

-The project **hybrid_haskell_python_nlp** uses web services written in Python for natural language processing.
+The project **HybridHaskellPythonNlp** uses web services written in Python for natural language processing.
 The Python web services use the SpaCy library.

-The project **hybrid_haskell_python_deep_learning** uses web services written in Python to allow Haskell applications to use deep learning models created with TensorFlow and Keras.
+The project **HybridHaskellPythonCorefAnaphoraResolution** uses web services written in Python to allow Haskell applications to use deep learning models created with TensorFlow and Keras.

+The project **HybridHaskellPythonCorefAnaphoraResolution** uses web services written in Python for natural language processing.
+The Python web services use the SpaCy library.